 Layer 7: Rubbing Alcohol

 Let’s see if this works!
 I’ll keep you posted and upload pictures.
 I hope you had fun with our layered sensory bottles!
-If you look for more sensory activities check this post.
+If you are looking for more sensory activities check this post.

 Can You Put Paint in a Bottle?